coveo/source.coveo.com/_posts/2021-02-23-coveo-headless-plus-svelte.md

 I have been recently trying some new technologies, such as our own [Coveo Headless Library](https://docs.coveo.com/en/headless), which aims to replace Coveo JavaScript Search Framework with a smaller headless state management library, and [Svelte](https://svelte.dev/), which aims at writing less and clearer code to achieve the same results as a React or VueJS app.

 Those two technologies are so great and fun to work with that I could not wait to use them together.
-So this blog post will do exactly that: Let's build a very simple search page using Svelte and the Headless library.
+So this blog post will do exactly that: Let's build a minimal search page using Svelte and the Headless library.

 <!-- more -->